OOTB-i/tife-org.github.io/about.md

 ---

-I’m currently managing partner at [Out of the box](http://out-ofthebox.be) and I'm working as an independent technology consultant (views here do not speak for employer, etc.).
+I’m currently managing partner at [Out of the box](http://out-ofthebox.be) center for research, child- and youth guidance and I'm working as an independent technology consultant (views here do not speak for employer, etc.).
 In the past, I’ve been a technical consultant at Centric.be, a security consultant, and various species of engineer.

 There are currently two themes built on Poole: